 - Robert Lucas Jr.

-Thank you for taking an interest in the Student Economic Review.
-Now in its 27th year, the SER is one of the longest running undergraduate economic journals in the world.
+Thank you for showing an interest in the Student Economic Review.
+Now in its 28th year, the SER is one of the longest running undergraduate economic journals in the world.

-The Review is a unique chance for undergraduates at Trinity to publish an academic work relating to economics.
-Having an essay published in the review is a great accomplishment, demonstrating one's ability to both understand some aspect of this complex world, and to communicate this understanding to the reader in a clear and interesting way.
+The Review is a unique opportunity for undergraduates at Trinity to publish an academic work relating to economics.
+Having an essay published in the review is a fine achievement, demonstrating one's ability to both understand some aspect of this complex world, and to communicate this understanding to the reader in a clear and interesting way.

-Such an accomplishment places one among the brightest economics students here in Trinity, and I thus strongly encourage all undergraduate economics students to submit essays for the Review.
-It is an optimal chance to test your intellect and think deeply about any aspect of economics that particularly interests you.
+Such an accomplishement places one amongst the brightest economics students here in Trinity, and thus I strongly encourage all undergraduate economics students to consider submitting an essay for the review.
+It is an exciting opportunity to explore to a greater depth an aspect of economics that you find particularly interesting.

-Should you decide to submit, I and the editorial team greatly look forward to reading your submissions.
+Should you decide to submit, I and the editoral team greatly look forward to reading your submissions.

 If you have any questions on what we do or have an interest in submitting an article, please feel free to contact us.